SAP-samples/teched2025-DA267/exercises/ex1_create_planning_model/ex1.2_create_planning_model/README.md

 2. Create new model
 ![](https://github.com/SAP-samples/teched2025-DA267/blob/04340a99e350ed2729b04867a0f2c2f3eade5cd6/images/ex1.2_2.png)

 3. Select SAP Datasphere and your user's space as data storage location.
 Selecting SAP Datasphere as data storage location means that you will use seamless planning.
-You will see your space name *TAC007647Uxx*.
+You will see your space name `AC239494Uxx`.
 Use this space.
 ![](https://github.com/SAP-samples/teched2025-DA267/blob/04340a99e350ed2729b04867a0f2c2f3eade5cd6/images/ex1.2_3.png)

 4. Now you select the datasource for your model.
-We select SAP Datasphere.
+We select *SAP Datasphere*.
 By that, we will directly create a live connection to our source view via a live version.
 ![](https://github.com/SAP-samples/teched2025-DA267/blob/04340a99e350ed2729b04867a0f2c2f3eade5cd6/images/ex1.2_4.png)

 5. Select the view that you created in [exercise 1.1](../../../exercises/ex1_create_planning_model/ex1.1_create_DSP_view/README.md)
 ![](../../../images/ex1.2_5.png)

 6. Now the planning model is created.
 Let's find out the live version is highlighted (no action needed).
-We see the live version in the data preview and it is listed under External Live Version Data Sources.
+We see the live version in the data preview and it is listed under *External Live Version Data Sources*.
 We do not have to perform mappings now.
 We will learn how to do so later.
 ![](../../../images/ex1.2_28.png)

 > [!NOTE]